Passive smoking

 Can passive smoking kill you?

 The health implications are real and scary.
 As a result, the government banned smoking indoors in public places in 2007 to minimize the number of deaths from passive smoking.
-So, no, you’re not being pious or intolerant if you cough meaningfully when a smoker blows smoke in your face.
+In 2015, they also banned smoking in cars with kids under 18 in England and Wales because of the potential health risks.
+So, no, you’re not being overdramatic or intolerant if you cough meaningfully when a smoker blows smoke in your face.

-If you live with, or in the same flats as smokers, read our living with smokers article here for some practical advice.
+If you live with, or in the same flats as smokers and are afraid of the health implications, read our living with smokers article here.

 Next Steps